ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 | sp:segregations-strength-2 | Strong (segregations strength) |

+## SlopeClass

-## Class of slope
+**ANSIS Vocabulary Title:** Class of slope

 **ANSIS Vocabulary Location:** lf:Slope-class

 Slope classes are defined in Table 2.
-The optional word 'inclined' is used to distinguish slope from other attributes, for example 'gently inclined footslope' from 'gently undulating rises', and 'moderately inclined hillslope' from 'moderately spaced streams'.
+The optional word inclined is used to distinguish slope from other attributes, for example gently inclined footslope from gently undulating rises, and moderately inclined hillslope from moderately spaced streams.

 The class boundaries given in Table 2, and repeated in Table 4, are simply boundaries separating slope terms in common use, adjusted to regular logarithmic intervals.
 They do not refer to observed natural clustering of slope values, since such clustering has not been shown to occur; nor do they relate precisely to boundary criteria for land use, which vary arbitrarily between organisations and which may change with advancing technology.

-It may sometimes be advantageous to split each of the classes 'very gently inclined', 'gently inclined' and 'moderately inclined' into two levels, the appropriate boundary values being 1.8%, 5.6% and 18%.
+It may sometimes be advantageous to split each of the classes very gently inclined, gently inclined and moderately inclined into two levels, the appropriate boundary values being 1.8%, 5.6% and 18%.

 There may also be compelling reasons for using other schemes of slope classes.
 However, schemes that do not have constant class widths from low to high slope values can lead to problems in subsequent statistical work.